skyneticist/gpt-cv/README.md

     return response.choices[0]
 ```

-The `api.py` file is now complete and we are close to the finish line.
+The `api.py` file is now complete.

 Next up will implement invoking the `request_vision` method without blocking our main core loop.